Woolgoolga, New South Wales

-Woolgoolga is a town on the Mid North Coast of New South Wales, Australia.
+Woolgoolga (/en/; Wiilgulga), locally nicknamed Woopi (/en/), is a town on the Mid North Coast of New South Wales, Australia.
 It is on the Pacific Highway, approximately 550 km north of Sydney and 365 km south of Brisbane.
 The closest city to Woolgoolga is Coffs Harbour, which lies 24.8 km to the south.
 Woolgoolga has two beaches on the Pacific Ocean.
 The area has long been a centre of banana growing in New South Wales, but this industry has declined in the face of competition from Queensland.
 Recent times have seen many banana plantations replaced by blueberries after banana sales slumped in the late 1990s.
 The town has a large Punjabi Sikh community.

 Demographics

+Percentage of people in each Australian Bureau of Statistics (ABS) statistical area 1 (SA1) of Woolgoolga and nearby Sandy Beach and Safety Beach who reported speaking Punjabi at home in the 2021 census.

 Woolgoolga had a population of 6,151 people in 2021, including 283 indigenous persons and 4,331 Australian-born persons.
 The median age of all persons is 45 years.
 Notably, from the Census data, 1,056 persons (17.2%) speak Punjabi at home, 1,059 persons (17.2%) practise Sikhism and 550 persons (8.9%) were of Indian descent.

 History

 Permanent European settlement occurred in the 1870s when the Hofmeier family moved to the area to make their selections.
 Prior to this, the area was inhabited by the Gumbaynggirr Aboriginal people.
-The name of the town derives from the word "Wiilgulga", which was used by the local Aboriginal people to describe the area, and the Black Apple trees that grew there.
+The name of the town derives from the word Wiilgulga, which was used by the local Aboriginal people to describe the area, and the Black Apple trees that grew there.
 The name "Woogoolga" was gazetted in 1888, and changed to the current name of Woolgoolga in 1966.

 Timbergetting and sawmilling was established in 1883.
 A government jetty was constructed in 1892 upon which tramways were laid.
 These tramways led to sawmills in the town which in turn were connected by light railway to the Jesse Simpson Range forest areas.
 The jetty was demolished over a prolonged period from 1952 to 1956.

 Woolgoolga was an early centre of Sikh migration to Australia.
 Sikhs had migrated to New South Wales and Queensland prior to the imposition of the prohibition of non-European migration under the White Australia Policy in 1901 and many of them then led a marginalised life on the north coast of New South Wales and in southeastern Queensland.
 Some Sikhs began to settle in Woolgoolga during World War II, because war-time labour shortages led to a relaxation of the previous prohibition of non-European labour in the banana industry.
 After the war they were able to acquire leasehold and freehold banana plantations.
 Woolgoolga had the largest regional Sikh/Punjabi population in Australia, and they are now said to own 90% of the banana farms and are also diversifying into blueberries.